A Pilot Study on Visually Stimulated Cognitive Tasks for EEG-Based Dementia Recognition: Materials and Methods

-The other statistical method, the Kruskal-Wallis test, was performed to evaluate the significant difference of the event-related potentials (ERP) signals between the three groups with a significance level $p<0.01$.
-From the statistical test, the continuous time windows of at least 31 ms long were determined as significant intervals and highlighted in gray as shown in \autoref{fig:gaverage_erp}.
+After the obtained EEG traces were being segmented and pre-processed, the Kruskal-Wallis \cite{kw1952} test was performed to evaluate the significant difference of the ERPs signals between the three groups with a significance level of $p<0.01$.
+From the statistical test, the continuous-time windows of at least 31 ms long were determined as significant intervals and highlighted in gray, as shown in \autoref{fig:gaverage_erp}.